 If you scored each candidate as you did each interview, then compare the scores and check that you weren’t overly harsh or overly generous with the first or the last interviews.

 When you interview your first candidate you don’t have anything to compare them against.
-By doing this review after you’ve completed all your interviews it helps to ensure you’ve scored them against the same baseline.
+Doing this review after you’ve completed all your interviews helps to ensure you’ve scored them against the same baseline.